Hindia/APPDEV/README.md

 3.OPERATING INSTRUCTION

-After the installation, simply execute "./sound.a" in the project file
+After the installation, simply execute "./sound.a" in the project file.
+Press "CTRL + C" to stop the execution.
+You can get the data accumulated when the program was running at http://www.cc.puv.fi/~e1500943/php/soundlog.txt

 -----------------------------